 David O. Russell

 Robert De Niro

 At the age of 21, Tim discovers he can travel in time and change what happens and has happened in his own life.
 His decision to make his world a better place by getting a girlfriend turns out not to be as easy as you might think.

 After it looks as if she's left his life for good this time, Tom Hansen reflects back on the just over one year that he knew Summer Finn.
-Despite being physically average in almost every respect, Summer had always attracted the attention of men, Tom included.
 For Tom, it was love at first sight when she walked into the greeting card company where he worked, she the new administrative assistant.
 Soon, Tom knew that Summer was the woman with whom he wanted to spend the rest of his life.
 Although Summer did not believe in relationships or boyfriends - in her assertion, real life will always ultimately get in the way - Tom and Summer became more than just friends.
 Through the trials and tribulations of Tom and Summer's so-called relationship, Tom could always count on the advice of his two best friends, McKenzie and Paul.
 However, it is Tom's adolescent sister, Rachel, who is his voice of reason.
-After all is said and done, Tom is the one who ultimately has to make the choice to listen or...
+After all is said and done, Tom is the one who ultimately has to make the choice to listen or not.
 Written by

 At the beginning of the movie, before the title, a disclaimer states: AUTHOR'S NOTE: The following is a work of fiction.
 Any resemblance to any persons living or dead is purely coincidental. ------------------------------------------------------------------- Especially you Jenny Beckman. ------------------------------------------------------------------- Bitch.
 See more »

 243 of 306 people found this review helpful.